 Occasionally a character will have fun with this by making resolutions for other people.
 Naturally, yours truly is a perfect paragon that cannot be improved.

-- A few Donald Duck stories have this theme:
+- A few Disney Ducks Comic Universe stories have this theme:

 - In one, Daisy Duck suggested him to promise he'd no longer get angry.
-When he suggested her to make a similar promised, the result was a mixture of Hypocritical Humor and Double Standard.
-Donald's nephews then abused the resulotion until Daisy reminded Donald he doesn't need to be angry to hit nephews as punishment.
+When he suggested she make a similar promise, the result was a mixture of Hypocritical Humor and Double Standard.
+Donald's nephews then abused the resolution until Daisy reminded Donald he doesn't need to be angry to hit nephews as punishment.
 Having overheard that conversation, the nephews wrote a resolution to be good boys so he'd no longer have a reason to hit them.
 It didn't work.

 - In another one, Huey, Dewey and Louie promised they'd always make it on time to school and that they'd do the dishes for a whole month as punishment if they break the promise.
 Donald promised he'd no longer lose his temper.
 Growing tired of washing dishes, Donald tricked the nephews into being late for school.
 Wanting to get out of that, they tricked Donald into agreeing they'd have their meals in paper plates.
 Then they spent the rest of the story trying to enrage him.
 It was Gone Horribly Right.